mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 #### **_Data schema_**

 The database for this project is Sql.
 Sql works with tables instead of documents like in MongoDb databases.
 * For the products of the website I have created 2 tables.
 One containing the categories of products and the second table containing the products.
-The products have all the related fields that describe the product.
-Every product in the product's table has a Primary Key and also a Category id which refer to the Primary key of each category in the categories table.
 * I have created a Order table to save orders and I have created a OrderLine Item table to save the products in the orders.
-To save the User's orders the user field has a foreign key to connect to the user which place the order.
-To save the products, in the order table, there is a user field as foreign key to connect to the user and also the product field uses a foreign key to connect with the product.
 * For the User I have created a table to store information of the user with all the related field necessary for delivery.
-* To save the reviews related to one product I have created a table with a User field with foreign key to connect to the user that created the review and also the products has a foreign key to connect to the product reviewed.
+* To save the reviews related to one product I have created a table with a User field to connect to the user that created the review and also the products reviewed.
-* ADD DATA chema
+* For the wishlist I have created 2 tables one for the wishlist containing the user and the second one for the wishlist item containing the wishlist and the product needed to create the list of products.

 ### **_Scope_**